apayziev/Yandex-search-image-scrapper/README.md

     - Don't delete the folder "failed_urls.txt" because it contains all the failed urls during scrapping.
     - Don't delete the folder "scrapped_images" because it contains all the scrapped images.

-7.Run following command to download failed urls during scrapping:
+7. Run following command to download failed urls during scrapping:
     `python download_failed_urls_image.py`

 8. After the program is finished, you should delete unnecessary files except: